devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 This approach is highly effective for summarizing large datasets and extracting meaningful insights based on categorical groupings.

-## 9) Perform a detailed analysis on a real-world dataset using Pandas, demonstrating aggregation, summarization, and visualisation techniques.
-Include an example where you group data, calculate summary statistics, and plot a graph.
+## <mark> 9) Perform a detailed analysis on a real-world dataset using Pandas, demonstrating aggregation, summarization, and visualisation techniques.
+Include an example where you group data, calculate summary statistics, and plot a graph. </mark>

 To perform a detailed analysis using Pandas, we will utilize a real-world dataset, demonstrating aggregation, summarization, and visualization techniques.
 For this example, we'll use the Supermarket Sales dataset, which contains sales data for a supermarket.
 This dataset can typically be found on platforms like Kaggle.